Skip to contents

 3 week B 15 1.43 1.43 21.45

-#> [1] "weighted average number of contacts: 9.2"
+#> weighted average number of contacts: 9.2

-If the population-based weights are directly used in age-specific groups, the contact behavior of the 3 year-old participant, which participated during week day, is inflated due to the under-representation of week days in the survey sample.
+If the population-based weights are directly used in age-specific groups, the contact behaviour of the 3 year-old participant, which participated during week day, is inflated due to the under-representation of week days in the survey sample.
 In addition, the number of contacts for 1 year-old participants is decreased because of the over-representation of weekend days in the survey.
-Using the population-weights within the two aggregated age groups, we obtain a more intuitive weighting for age group A, but it is still skewed for individuals in age group B. As such, this weighted average for age group B has no meaning in terms of social contact behavior:
+Using the population-weights within the two aggregated age groups, we obtain a more intuitive weighting for age group A, but it is still skewed for individuals in age group B. As such, this weighted average for age group B has no meaning in terms of social contact behaviour:

 age m_i * w_tilde